Littletreebranch/Littletreebranch/README.md

 My name is Julius and I am interest in Network engineering and Cyber Security froensics Analysis

-- 🔭 I’m currently working on a Homelab and acquiring CCNA Cert
 - 🌱 I recently built a Cluster Rig to platform multiple servers for QOL services